CRN91/Roulette-Simulator/README.md

 ## About

 In sixth form I was recommended a book by my computer science teacher Mr Coppen to learn Object Orientated Programming before starting the A level coursework.
 I worked on it substantially, it taught me a lot about OOP, but I never finished it.
 The book was Building Skills in Object-Oriented Design by Steven F. Lott.
-In this git repo I'd like to finish and fix the program I'd like to fix the program and maybe mess around with it a bit.
+In this git repo I'd like to finish and fix the program and maybe mess around with it a bit.